collocations.org

 1. where you get sth from

-excellent, fertile, good, lucrative, reliable, rich, valuable
+excellent, fertile, good, great, lucrative, reliable, rich, valuable

-a fertile source of ideas a lucrative source of income a rich source of vitamins
+a fertile source of ideas

-a fertile source of ideas a lucrative source of income a rich source of vitamins
+a lucrative source of income

-important, main, major, principal | cheap
+important, large, main, major, principal

-a cheap source of labour
+a cheap source of protein

 Do you have any foreign sources of income?